Overview of visceral artery aneurysm and pseudoaneurysm

 Visceral artery aneurysms (VAAs) and visceral artery pseudoaneurysms (VAPA) are defined as aneurysms affecting the celiac, superior, or inferior mesenteric arteries and their branches.
 VAA and VAPA are relatively rare [1,2].
 The splenic artery (VAA) and hepatic artery (VAPA) are most commonly involved.
 VAA and VAPA can be life-threatening conditions with high incidences of rupture and hemorrhage.
 The clinical features of symptomatic disease differ for each anatomic location; however, clinical symptoms and signs are nevertheless nonspecific.
 VAA and VAPA are often not suspected initially in patients presenting with abdominal complaints, due to their rarity, which can lead to a delay in diagnosis.
 Consequently, these often present with life-threatening hemorrhage due to a high incidence of rupture [3,4].
 Thus, the general approach to VAA/VAPA is early elective intervention rather than watchful waiting, to minimize the risk of rupture.

 The diagnosis and management of visceral artery aneurysms and pseudoaneurysms will be reviewed here.
 The surgical and endovascular management of VAAs and VAPAs are discussed separately.
-(See "Treatment of visceral artery aneurysm".)
+(See "Treatment of visceral artery aneurysm and pseudoaneurysm".)

 DEFINITIONS AND ANATOMIC DISTRIBUTION